geeknik/my-awesome-stars/README.md

 - [owickstrom/the-monospace-web](https://github.com/owickstrom/the-monospace-web) - A minimalist design exploration
 - [ibudiallo/automated-agents-book](https://github.com/ibudiallo/automated-agents-book) - Repository for the book: Automated Agents
 - [GAIR-NLP/OpenResearcher](https://github.com/GAIR-NLP/OpenResearcher) - OpenResearcher, an advanced Scientific Research Assistant
+- [servo/servo](https://github.com/servo/servo) - Servo aims to empower developers with a lightweight, high-performance alternative for embedding web technologies in applications.
 - [Jieyab89/OSINT-Cheat-sheet](https://github.com/Jieyab89/OSINT-Cheat-sheet) - OSINT cheat sheet, list OSINT tools, wiki, dataset, article, book , red team OSINT for hackers and OSINT tips and OSINT branch.
 This repository will grow every time will research, there is a research,
 - [hemant-i7/Ai_blog_Writer](https://github.com/hemant-i7/Ai_blog_Writer) - This project aims to develop an AI-based system that can generate blog articles on a given topic using OpenAI's GPT-3 API.
 The system will use natural language processing and deep learning techniques
 - [dpmittal/SentiEnt](https://github.com/dpmittal/SentiEnt) - Sentiment Analyser of product reviews on various E-Commerce Websites